zicklag/docs-1/getting-started/quickstart.md

 ## 7. Connect to the API

 Now that your Project has some content in it which is exposed to the Public, it's time to start using this content externally!
-Data can be accessed in a number of ways, including the REST and GraphQL API Enpoints.
+Data can be accessed in a number of ways, including the REST and GraphQL API endpoints.
 In this case, we'll use the `/items/` [REST API endpoint](/reference/items) to retrieve the Item we just created.

 1. Open `http://your-project-url.directus.app/items/articles`.\